 Like Rob suggests, the beach can be a really fun Pacific Northwest weekend getaway for Fall.
 Kids really don’t care that it’s a bit chillier than summer.

-In fact, my 4 year old asked if he could go swimming in the Pacific Ocean on a 60 degree day and he was completely serious!
+In fact, my 4-year-old asked if he could go swimming in the Pacific Ocean on a 60-degree day and he was completely serious!

 My family recently spent the weekend at the Inn at Cape Kiwanda and the kids had a blast!
 It’s one of the best weekend getaways in Oregon, hands down.

 We stayed in the O’Neill Surf Suite and the kids got to sleep in bunk beds that looked like a vintage VW surf van!
-Plus, our room had kids books, toys, games and an incredible view of Haystack Rock.
+Plus, our room had kids’ books, toys, games, and an incredible view of Haystack Rock.